vallard/K8sServerless/kubernetes/README.md

 ### 2.2.3 Verify `kubectl` connectivity to cluster

-To make sure you are connected run the command:
+To make sure you are connected to your cluster, run the command:

 ```
 kubectl cluster-info